Aaryesh-AD/Bacterial-Genome-Analysis-Pipeline-BIOL7210/README.md

 ## Acknowledgements

-This pipeline was developed as part of the **BIOL7210 Computational Genomics** course.
+This pipeline was developed as part of the **Georgia Tech's BIOL7210 - Computational Genomics** course.
 Special thanks to the **Nextflow community** for their excellent documentation and examples, which greatly supported this work.

 I would also like to thank **Dr. Christopher Gulvik**, the instructor of the course, for his guidance and support throughout the coursework.